pokpitch/eks-terraform/README.md

   desired_size           = 1
   max_size               = 2
   min_size               = 1
+  eks_role               = "EksClusterRole"
+  node_role              = "EKS-WORKER-NODE-ROLE"
 }
 ```
+Before you proceed with the code, it is crucial to ensure that you've created the following IAM roles with their corresponding policies in your AWS console:

+- **EKS-WORKER-NODE-ROLE**:
+   - **Policies**:
+     - AmazonEC2ContainerRegistryReadOnly
+     - AmazonEKS_CNI_Policy
+     - AmazonEKSWorkerNodePolicy

+- **EksClusterRole**:
+   - **Policies**:
+     - AmazonEKSClusterPolicy

 With this code, you are initiating the deployment of your infrastructure.
 The `module "network"` sets up your VPC, subnets, and routing, while `module "security"` configures the necessary security groups.
 Finally, `module "eks"` orchestrates the creation of your EKS cluster, specifying details like the cluster name, instance types, desired scaling sizes, and more.

 Once you apply this Terraform configuration, the AWS resources described in your modules will be created, and your EKS cluster will begin to take shape.
 In the following steps, we will dive into deploying Nginx on this cluster and explore additional best practices for optimizing your setup.

 **Step 3: Deploying Nginx on Your EKS Cluster**